 Compared to perennial forb duration perennial grasses in general appear to live for considerably longer, many from 4-7 decades (Lauenroth & Adler (2008), Treshow & Harper (1974)) but many of the grasses in the sampling areas may only persist 1-1.5 decades (WHERE WAS THIS?!?!?! - USGS local).
-Many rhizomatous grass species, such as some species of Bouteloua appear much less likely to undergo mortality of the whole plant or (De Witte & Stocklin (2010)) relative to bunch-grasses (but see Winkler et al. (2019)).
+Many rhizomatous grass species, such as some species of Bouteloua appear much less likely to undergo mortality of the whole plant or (De Witte & Stocklin (2010)) relative to bunch-grasses (Winkler et al. (2019)).
 Mortality due to drought is expected to reduce cover measurements of grasses more than reductions in above ground biomass.
 While grasses tend to have deeper roots than forbs, soil textures and depths (Chamrad & Box (1965), Griffin & Hoffmann (2012)) still mediate drought effects.
 A manipulative experiment which sought to determine the effect of drought on five grass species in the Colorado Plateau observed mortality of roughly 25% of all individuals under the ambient treatment (similar conditions to what the UFO experienced), largely attributed to Indian Rice Grass (Achnatherum hymenoides), tracked in ambient conditions over the time period 2011-2018 (Winkler et al. (2019)).
 Similar to forbs, we expect little to none recruitment of new grass individuals from the soil seed bank.
 However suspect it is unlikely that has considerably high a proportion of the members of this functional group would have died off over this period, independent of drought induced mortality (Morris et al. (2008), Winkler et al. (2019)) as perennial forbs, and given their average rooting depths relative to forbs should be more drought tolerant (O. Sala et al. (1997)).
 Accordingly we expect estimates of grass cover to be at the lowest end of the benchmarks.

 Metrics Combined

-The condition of many Ecological Sites varied, and which benchmarks were being achieved, and at how many plots differed.
-Certain benchmarks were achieved more often than others (Figure 5)… Clearly the cover of tree was meet at many sites, given the aforementioned inability of them to grow in many habitats.

-The feature engineered cover of forb is used across all plots. for sites in salt desert they alone are likely to not have enough SHRUB cover, sites in ASPEN/MMC stratum are automatically PASS for any cover of TREE.

 Few clear trends emerge regarding which Ecological Sites are failing to meet certain benchmarks, and the relationships between the functional diversity benchmarks which they are not meeting.
 It is evident that few plots in few Ecological Sites are meeting either forb of grass cover benchmarks, and the only Ecological Sites which appear notably different here are those with only a single plot which was sampled in them.
 In general, most ecological sites were achieving benchmark goals for shrub and tree cover, with the few exceptions being ecological sites which lacked replicates.
 This illustrating a notion that woody encroachment is not a large issue in the area of analysis, but rather that the loss of non-woody species within the remaining inter-spatial areas is concerning.

 The feature engineered cover of a lower forb benchmarks are used across all plots in lieu of the mean values from ESG’s, which we felt was too high of a value relative to the other forb benchmark values included in the Ecological Sites Descriptions.
 The use of the median value means that more plots are passing benchmark conditions, than were under the pure ESG schema (original results not pictured here).